hafsa-ali-data-analyst/airbnb-data-analysis/README.md

 ## 🔍 Key Takeaway

-The analysis shows a market characterized by a strong presence of **entire-home and private-room listings, short-stay properties, and relatively high listing prices**.
-Neighbourhood-level pricing, availability, room type, and booking-policy patterns provide useful dimensions for comparing listing characteristics and identifying opportunities for more informed pricing and listing strategies.
+The analysis shows a market characterized by a strong presence of **entire-home and private-room listings, short-stay properties and relatively high listing prices**.
+Neighbourhood-level pricing, availability, room type and booking-policy patterns provide useful dimensions for comparing listing characteristics and identifying opportunities for more informed pricing and listing strategies.

 ---